Unique Continuation for the Magnetic Schr\"odinger Equation: Unique-continuation property and the Hohenberg--Kohn theorem

-In the most simple setting of only one particle and without vector potential, it is known that the (unique) ground state in $H^1(\mathbb{R}^3)$ can be chosen to be strictly positive, see Theorem 11.8 in Lieb--Loss \cite{LiebLoss}.
+In the most simple setting of only one particle and without vector potential, it is known that the (unique) ground state $\psi$ in $H^1(\mathbb{R}^3)$ can be chosen to be strictly positive, see Theorem 11.8 in Lieb--Loss~\cite{LiebLoss}.
+This means that we can set $\rho^{1/2}=\psi>0$ and the following relation to the scalar potential $v$ must hold (from the Schr\"odinger equation, here written as $(-\Delta + v)\psi = e \psi$)

+where $\Delta$ denotes the Laplacian and $e$ is the ground-state energy.
+Conversely, given a particle density $\rho$ we can ask if a potential $v$ exists such that the given $\rho$ is the ground-state density of that potential.
+For the one-particle case, this problem has been studied by Englisch and Englisch~\cite{ENGLISCH1983} and was answered in the negative even for well-behaved densities ($N$-representable densities).
+Corollary~3 in Ref.~\cite{Laestadius2014b} (including the additional constraint $\Delta \rho^{1/2} \leq C \rho^{1/2}$ and $\rho^{-1}\in L_\mathrm{loc}^1$ besides $N$-representability) provides sufficient conditions for one-particle $v$-representability, i.e., $v$ can be computed from $\rho$ as given in Eq.~\eqref{eq:vin} and $\rho$ is the ground-state density of that $v$.

+Returning to the general $N$-electron case without magnetic field, we first recall the Hohenberg--Kohn theorem: Given two systems, if $\rho_1 = \rho_2$ then $v_1 = v_2 \,+$ constant, where $\rho_k$, $k=1,2$, is the ground-state particle density of the corresponding system defined by the potential $v_k$.
+The proof of this result relies on the fact that if $\psi$ is a ground state of both systems, then $\sum_{k=1}^N(v_1(x_k) - v_2(x_k))\psi = \text{constant} \times \psi$.
+If $\psi$ does not vanish on a set of positive (Lebesgue) measure we have $v_1 =v_2\,+$ constant almost everywhere.
+The proof can then be completed by means of the variational principle, using the Hohenberg--Kohn argument by reductio ad absurdum~\cite{Hohenberg1964}.
+(Note that a strict inequality in the variational principle is not needed, see e.g.~\cite{Garrigue2018}, and that the results also hold for systems with degeneracy~\cite{ENGLISCH1983}.)

 In this article we address the more general case of $N$ interacting, non-relativistic (spinless) particles subjected to both a scalar and a vector potential.
 The fundamental question then is, whether any eigenfunction of the corresponding Hamiltonian

 can be zero on a set of positive measure without being identically zero.
 This is a problem of {\it unique continuation}.